grg2rsr/ILTIS/README.md

 + my_trial_3.tif
 + my_trial_4.tif

-and in your experiment trial 1 and 3 were stimulus A, 2 and 4 were stimulus B, then the label file has to look like
+and in your experiment trial 1 and 3 were `stimulus A`, 2 and 4 were `stimulus B`, then the label file has to look like

 > stimulus_A
 stimulus_B